hydro-project/hydroscope/README-Hydroscope.md

 Hydroscope is a React component for visualizing complex graphs with hierarchy, labeling, and interactive controls.

-This README is designed for users who want to feed data to an app that already imports Hydroscope, or need help building a page that incorporates it.
+This README is designed for users who want to feed data to an app that already imports Hydroscope, or need help building an app that incorporates Hydroscope.

 ---